There is a big misconception that candid photography is about hiding and waiting in the bushes. This couldn’t be further

 They will start feeling real emotions and showing them in their facial expressions when they talk.

 This is a way to get natural-feeling images within a setting that wouldn’t be suitable for candid photos.

 Wait for the moment in-between the moments.
 Often, your subjects wait until they don’t think you are photographing.
 Then they allow their true personality to shine.
 I call this the moment in-between moments.

 Pay attention when you are not pointing your camera at your subject.
 Keep your eye out, and be ready to shoot.

 You can even trick them.
 Take a posed photo and then tell them that you are changing your settings.
-Or try putting your camera down as you make a joke.
+Or try putting your camera down as you make a joke and use Silent Shutter mode.

 The second they get that real look on their face, go for it and take the shot.

-5. Get Close and Watch Your Subjects Without Looking at Them
+5. Get Close and Watch Your Subjects Without Being Noticed

 I prefer the opposite approach instead.
 There is no best lens for candid photography.
 Only the one that gives you the best images.

 Get into the middle of the action.
 Be part of the fun.
 By doing this, people will become more comfortable around you.
 They will be more willing to let their guard down.